 Disclosure: GTM Bud is our product.
-We include it alongside competitors to give you a complete picture — and we call out its limitations honestly.
+We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

-What makes cold email personalization actually work
+What makes AI cold email personalization actually work?

-1. ChatGPT / Claude (general-purpose LLMs)
+1. ChatGPT and Claude (general-purpose LLMs)

 The most accessible option.
 You paste prospect details into a prompt and ask the model to write a cold email.